 Bee venom therapy

-Apitherapy (bee venom therapy) is the medicinal use of bees or bee products.
-There is no research to show it is an effective treatment for people with MS.
+Bee venom therapy is a kind of apitherapy which involves using bee venom from injections or live bee stings.
+Apitherapy is the medicinal use of bees or bee products.
+There is no evidence that bee venom therapy is an effective treatment for people with MS. Bee venom therapy can cause dangerous allergic reactions.

-There has been very little medical research to support bee venom therapy.
-In 2005 a small clinical trial compared people having the therapy every week with a group that had no treatment.
+There is little scientific evidence to support bee venom therapy in MS. In 2005 a small clinical trial compared people with MS having the therapy every week with a group that had no treatment.
 Results were measured using MRI scans, relapse rate, disability, fatigue and quality of life scales.
-After 24 weeks, no difference was found between the two groups on any of these measures.
+After 24 weeks, there was no difference between the two groups on any of these measures.

 In 2008, a review of non-conventional approaches to treating MS found that there was only marginal evidence for bee venom therapy.
 In 2014, in a review of the evidence, the American Academy of Neurology concluded that bee venom therapy is possibly ineffective for relapses, disability, fatigue, lesion burden and health related quality of life (QoL).